wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 Now you'll be able to see 3 calls.
 You can now see one more thing - `async` makes a subscription under the hood.

 On the other hand we have **hot** observables.
-The difference is, no matter what the subscribers number is, it's fired just once.
+The difference is, no matter what the subscribers number is, the observable starts just once.
 And we can make our observable hot instead of cold by using `share` operator:

 ```ts
 // ...